aarontrowbridge/aarontrowbridge.github.io/content/posts/8-interactive-julia-plotting.md

 Using a mouse or touchpad, the figure can be rotated and zoomed.
 Pretty cool eh?

+> * click and drag to rotate
+> * mouse wheel or 2 fingers on track pad to zoom

 This script works by converting the makie `fig` into an html blob that is written into `output_file`
 <br>